This page addresses frequently asked questions about joining and participating in OASIS. (Note: Many Technical Committee also have their own FAQs.)

 Do I need to join a Member Section?

 Affiliation with a Member Section is completely optional.
 Keep in mind, you do not need to join a Member Section in order to participate in Committees affiliated with the Member Section.
 You should consider joining a Member Section if you would find benefit from 1) being identified as an supporter of the work, 2) voting on Member Section ballots, e.g., Steering Committee elections, and 3) assuming a significant role in advancing the work of the Member Section.
 Organizations may fund the work of some Member Sections (but not all) by allocating of a portion of their usual OASIS dues to advance the work.
-You may indicate affiliation with a Member Section on your Membership Agreement or by sending an email request to Member Services at any time.
+You may indicate affiliation with a Member Section by sending an email request to Member Services.
 See the Member Section Overview for more details.

 - Who votes on Committee ballots?